Health and Safety

 - Increased cleaning of site amenities and facilities

-- Reducing face-to-face meetings, using online meeting tools where possible and practising appropriate social distancing measures when face to face meetings do take place.
+- Reducing face-to-face meetings, using online meeting tools where possible and practicing appropriate social distancing measures when face to face meetings do take place.

 - Implementing split workforce operating on a week on week off roster in the office environment.